Northfield, Connecticut: Northfield Center

 The village of Northfield has its own Postal Zip Code, 06778, but has no operating Post Office.
 The Gilbert Library is located at 38 Main Street.
 The library was founded by the estate of William L. Gilbert.

 Northfield is serviced by a Volunteer Fire Department, the Northfield Volunteer Fire Company, which was chartered in 1938 and resides on Knife Shop Road.
 The Northfield Volunteer Fire Company has 37 active members, responding to more than 250 emergency calls per year.
 With its previous location on Main Street, the Northfield Volunteer Fire Department moved to its current location in the 2010s.

 Education and Recreational Sites

 The Litchfield Montessori School is located on Knife Shop Road, in the building that once housed the Northfield Elementary School.
 The Litchfield Montessori School was founded in 1972, and moved to its current location in 1979.
 This school serves children between the ages of 1½ and 12 years of age.
 There is a public basketball court that borders the school which is very popular with local residents.
 Multiple outdoor recreational facilities reside within or partially in Northfield, including Humaston Brook State Park, Nystrom's Pond, and Northfield Brook Lake.
-The residents of Northfield attend Litchfield Public Schools and Litchfield High School (Litchfield, Connecticut).
+The residents of Northfield attend Litchfield Public Schools and Lakeview High School (Connecticut).